Vardot/varbase-project/README.md

 ## [General instructions on how to update Varbase](https://github.com/Vardot/varbase/blob/9.0.x/UPDATE.md)

+## Local development with Lando

+1. Install Lando locally, steps for installing can be found [here](https://docs.lando.dev/basics/installation.html).
+2. Run Lando start.

-## Debugging using lando
+## Debugging using Lando

-- xDebug is enabled on lando by default for PHP debugging.
+- xDebug is enabled on Lando by default for PHP debugging.
 - The debugger is set to listen for the port 9003 but can be changed in .lando/.php.ini